 4. Inner Fence

-Launched in 2007, Inner Fence has the distinction of being better established than Square.
+Launched in 2007, Inner Fence (see our review) has the distinction of being better established than Square.
 Inner Fence was the first developer of the mobile processing app and virtual mobile terminal, though the company does not actually process mobile payments.
 Allow me to explain.

 With Inner Fence, users are able set up with their own merchant account and gateway.
 This feature offers merchants greater stability but comes with a higher price tag.
 Even the basic service, which uses Stripe for the payments and gateway, costs $39 per month, plus 2.9% + $0.30 per transaction.
 You get one free card reader and additional ones are $79.